 The company is listed on Trust Pilot and has a score of 1.3 (out of 5 stars) on over 350 Reviews.
 There are over 1000 complaints with the Better Business Bureau, with 1 star out of 5, based on nearly 150 reviews at BBB.

-Let's just say that these were some worrisome findings to start my research.
+Let's just say that these were worrisome findings to start my research as the majority of reviews on La Z Boy recliners are overwhelmingly negative.

 Where Does La-Z-Boy Make Its Furniture?